haberdashPI/SignalOperators.jl/docs/src/manual.md

 Each unit is represented by a constant you can multiply by a number (in Julia, 10ms == 10*ms).
 To make use of the unit constants you must call `using SignalOperators.Units`.
 The units defined are `samples`, `Hz`, `s` `kHz` `ms` `°`, `rad` and `dB`.
 You can just include the ones you want using e.g. `using SignalOperators.Units: Hz`, or you can include more by adding the [`Unitful`](https://github.com/PainterQubits/Unitful.jl) package to your project and adding the desired units from there.
 The `samples` unit is unique to the SignalOperators package and allows you to specify the time in terms of the number of samples: e.g. at a sample rate of 100 Hz, `2s == 200samples`.

-Note that the output of all functions to inspect a signal (e.g. `duration`, `samplerate`) are `Float64` values in the default unit (seconds or Hertz).
-They do not specify the units.
+Note that the output of functions to inspect a signal (e.g. `duration`, `samplerate`) are `Float64` values in the default unit (seconds or Hertz).
+No unit is explicitly provided by the return value.

 #### decibels